Conveuropean logo

 Weil-am-rhein Germany

-It has been a while since the last time I published any picture in this conveuropean photoblog.
-I have been travelling in Asia so most of the picturers I have been taking are published now in the breaksian career break blog.
-Nevertheless I'm currently on a break from the break, spending Xmas with my girlfriend.
+It has been a while since the last time I published any picture in this European photoblog.
+I have been travelling in Asia, so most of the pictures I have been taking are published now in the Breaksian Career Break blog.
+Nevertheless, I'm currently on a break from the break, spending Xmas with my girlfriend.

 Biking to Augusta Raurica